-To become an accredited investor, you must either have a net worth exceeding $1 million on your own or with a spouse.
-Or, you must earn an income surpassing $250,000 ($300,000 if combined with a spouse) during the last two years.
-You must also prove you can maintain this income status for the current year.
 As an accredited investor, you can invest in hedge funds and other unregistered securities not available to the general public.
-However, no agency grants you accredited investor status.
 Firms selling unregistered securities you’re interested in must put you through their own screening process to determine if you’re an accredited investor.
-Nonetheless, the financial regulations around accredited investor status may soon loosen up.

-- If you don’t qualify for claiming accredited investor status, you still have access to a vast universe of investment options.
+- If you don’t qualify for claim accredited investor status, you still have access to a vast universe of investment options.
 Your options include equities, different types of bonds and real estate.

 Photo credit: ©iStock.com/Ridofranz, ©iStock.com/NicoElNino, ©iStock.com/Petar Chernaev